numfocus/gsoc/organization/profile.md

 -   What is your success/fail rate per year?

-    All the students that participate in 2015 succeed in their projects.
+    All the students that participated in 2015 succeeded in their projects.

 -   Are you part of a foundation/umbrella organization?